 The behaviour consultation package is £190, which includes a behaviour consultation, follow-up appointment, written report and 3 months remote support.
 Any additional follow-up appointments can be booked £40.

 1-2-1 dog training sessions cost £40 each.
 Mini behaviour consultations cost £50, and first aid calls cost £40.

 What days and times do you offer behaviour consultations / follow-up appointments?

-I currently only provide behaviour consultation appointments and follow-up appointments at weekends or school holidays, between the hours of 1-6pm.
+Due to working another job, I currently only provide my services at weekends or bank holidays, between the hours of 1-6pm.

 What training methods do you use?